 4. What is the importance of toddlers being able to swim?

 Learning to swim has the obvious benefit of teaching children water safety for drowning prevention.
 However learning to swim also builds child’s social, emotional, physical and intellectual capital.
-Swim for fun, fitness, health and safety.
-There is a study on the benefits of early years swimming.
+In addition, swim for fun, fitness, health and safety.
+Also, there is a study on the benefits of early years swimming.

 5. Should parents be in the water with their child whilst the child is learning to swim?
 Why/Why not?